The difference between CNC machining center and CNC lathe

 CNC machining centers are suitable for machining complex plane and curved parts, especially parts with multiple processes and high precision requirements.
 Its processing range is wide, including planes, grooves, gears, molds, etc. The machining center can complete multiple processes in one clamping, improving production efficiency and processing accuracy.

-CNC lathes are mainly used for the processing of outer circles, inner holes, end faces and threads of rotating parts.
-Its processing characteristics are high efficiency and high precision, which are suitable for mass production of rotating parts with simple shapes but high precision requirements, such as shafts and discs.
-During the machining process of CNC lathe, the workpiece rotates while the tool moves, which is suitable for machining parts with a large aspect ratio.
+CNC lathes are mainly used for the processing of outer circles, inner holes, end faces, and threads of rotating parts.
+It is efficient and precise, ideal for mass production of simple, high-precision rotating parts like shafts and discs.
+The CNC lathe rotates the workpiece while the tool moves, making it suitable for parts with a large aspect ratio.

 Tool system and degree of automation